Sourav-MiRe/MifRix/README.md

 # MifRix

-This repository contains the combined `MifRix` package with code plus a compressed archive of the model, explainer, taxonomy, and FP resources.
+This repository contains the combined `MifRix` package with code plus a compressed archive of the models, explainers, taxonomy, and FP resources.

 ## Package Layout

 The Python package is organized as:

-- `mifrix.risk_scores`: AP/FP preprocessing and risk scoring
+- `mifrix.risk_scores`: AP/FP preprocessing and risk-scoring
-- `mifrix.shap`: AP SHAP explanation generation
+- `mifrix.shap`: SHAP explanation generation using AP

 Installed command-line entry points: